-Challenge: Integrated health care solutions i.e., innovative solutions integrating various technologies, coupled with complementary tools and services, can offer breakthroughs in tackling health issues that are not currently effectively tackled.
-Integrating technologies across the health care pathway should be centred on people's needs and preferences.
+Integrated health care solutions i.e., innovative solutions integrating various technologies, coupled with complementary tools and services, may offer breakthroughs in tackling health issues that cannot be effectively tackled today.
+Integrating various technologies across the health care pathway should be centred on people needs and preferences.
 The importance of people-centricity, defined as placing people (including patients) at the heart of the health care system, is widely acknowledged.
-People-centricity is a condition for technological innovations to be taken up by individuals and health care systems across Europe, thereby addressing the problem of slow and insufficient knowledge translation.
-Health care actors such as patients and civil society, health care professionals, health care providers, regulators, health technology assessment bodies and payers should take part in the design and development of new and/or integrated health solutions including via social innovation.
-Furthermore, people expect to play a stronger role in their own care and in the design of health products and services, from the research planning stage through to execution.
-Whilst scientific and technical evolution is rapid and provides many new opportunities, the integration of resulting technologies must be fostered within an environment that ensures the quality and the safety of the innovations, respecting ethical principles and complying with relevant legislation.
+It is a condition for technological innovations to be taken up by individuals and health care systems across Europe, thereby addressing the problem of slow and insufficient knowledge translation.
+Therefore, health care actors such as patients and civil society, health care professionals, health care providers, regulators, health technology assessment bodies and payers should take part in the design and development of new or integrated health solutions including via social innovation.
+Furthermore, people expect to play a stronger role in their own care and in the design of health products and services, starting from the research planning and execution phase.
+While the scientific and technical evolution is rapid and provides many new opportunities, the integration of resulting technologies must be fostered in an environment that ensures the quality and the safety of the innovations, respecting ethical principles and complying with relevant legislation.

-Scope: The "one size fits all" model of some health products or approaches does not sufficiently cover individual characteristics of patients, e.g., age, gender, biological fingerprint and lifestyle choices, whilst personalised health care should constitute the core of the health care provision in the future (from prevention to outpatient recovery and aftercare) based on demonstrated safety, effectiveness and cost-effectiveness.
-IHI projects will investigate which solutions should be provided to people and at what time, thus avoiding unnecessary interventions and related costs, in addition to offering intervention as early as necessary, carefully weighing the risks versus the benefits.
+The "one size fits all" model of certain health products or approaches does not sufficiently cover the individual characteristics of patients, e.g. age, gender, biological fingerprint and lifestyle choices, while personalised health care should constitute the core of the health care provision in the future (from prevention to outpatient recovery and aftercare) based on demonstrated safety, effectiveness and cost-effectiveness.
+The IHI projects will investigate what solutions should be provided to people and at what time, thus avoiding unnecessary interventions and related costs, as well as offering the intervention as early as necessary, carefully weighing the risks versus the benefits.

-The aim of IHI will be to lay the grounds for the development of integrated health care solutions, combining different technological areas and taking into account the needs of patients and citizens.
-Technological solutions can converge in novel ways (as addressed by Specific Objective 2) and this convergence should offer patient benefit while respecting the principles of safety, effectiveness, cost-effectiveness and privacy protection.
+The aim of IHI will be to lay the grounds for the development of integrated health care solutions, combining various technological areas while taking into account the needs of patients and citizens.
+Various technological solutions converge in novel ways (as addressed by Specific Objective 2) and this convergence should offer patient benefit while respecting the principles of safety, effectiveness, cost-effectiveness and privacy protection.

-IHI will therefore engage citizens and patients in the development of integrated health care solutions to a) facilitate patient contribution to R&I activities, b) support shared decision-making with health care professionals, and c) enable self-management of disease and health, de facto engaging in social innovation.
-This implies, amongst others, the development of harmonized patient-reported outcome measures (PROMs) and patient-reported experience measures (PREMs), as well as the development of methods to elicit people's preferences and digital tools to enable patient involvement.
-Development of people-centred integrated care solutions will also require leveraging real-world evidence from multiple sources (thereby linking with the activities of Specific Objective 4).
+IHI will therefore engage citizens and patients in the development of integrated health care solutions a) to facilitate patient contribution to R&I activities, b) to support shared decision-making with health care professionals, and c) to enable self-management of disease and health, de facto engaging in social innovation.
+This implies, among others, the development of harmonized patient-reported outcome measures (PROMs) and patient-reported experience measures (PREMs), as well as the development of methods to elicit people's preferences and digital tools to enable patient involvement.
+The developments of people-centred integrated care solutions would also require leveraging real-world evidence from various sources (thereby linking with the activities of Specific Objective 4).